European Union: Economic and monetary union

+The euro is the official currency in 20 member states of the EU.
 The creation of a European single currency became an official objective of the European Economic Community in 1969.
 In 1992, having negotiated the structure and procedures of a currency union, the member states signed the Maastricht Treaty and were legally bound to fulfil the agreed-on rules including the convergence criteria if they wanted to join the monetary union.
 The states wanting to participate had first to join the European Exchange Rate Mechanism.
 To prevent the joining states from getting into financial trouble or crisis after entering the monetary union, they were obliged in the Maastricht treaty to fulfil important financial obligations and procedures, especially to show budgetary discipline and a high degree of sustainable economic convergence, as well as to avoid excessive government deficits and limit the government debt to a sustainable level, as agreed in the European Fiscal Pact.

 Capital Markets Union and financial institutions

 Free movement of capital is intended to permit movement of investments such as property purchases and buying of shares between countries.
 Until the drive towards economic and monetary union the development of the capital provisions had been slow.
 Post-Maastricht there has been a rapidly developing corpus of ECJ judgements regarding this initially neglected freedom.
 The free movement of capital is unique insofar as it is granted equally to non-member states.

 The European System of Financial Supervision is an institutional architecture of the EU's framework of financial supervision composed by three authorities: the European Banking Authority, the European Insurance and Occupational Pensions Authority and the European Securities and Markets Authority.
 To complement this framework, there is also a European Systemic Risk Board under the responsibility of the central bank.
 The aim of this financial control system is to ensure the economic stability of the EU.